akintayosalu/akintayosalu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-ECE @ CMU | Former SWE Intern @ Coursera

 I am a rising junior at Carnegie Mellon University pursuing a Bachelor of Science in Electrical and Computer Engineering with a concentration in software systems.
 I have experience in working with software applications, embedded systems, distributed systems, machine learning and low-level programming.
 I am always looking for ways to learn about new innovative technology that can change the world around us.

 Currently, I am looking for Software Engineering/Technology internships for the Summer of 2024.
 Feel free to connect with me via `email` ([saluakintayo@gmail.com](saluakintayo@gmail.com)) and `Linkedin` ([www.linkedin.com/in/akintayo-salu](www.linkedin.com/in/akintayo-salu)).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.